Wolfgang51/wolfgang51.github.io/_posts/2019-05-09-lightning-post.md

 <div style="text-align:center"><img src="../images/fly-chopsticks.gif" width="350"></div>

 For every 50 pictures I've taken, I've found that no more than five have actually included the lightning.
 As you can imagine, it is no easy task.
-Funny enough, it was when I was at the most amateur stage of my photography that I managed to capture my best photo to date (paste image below).
+Funny enough, it was when I was at the most amateur stage of my photography that I managed to capture my best photo to date.

 <div style="text-align:center"><img src="../images/lightning.jpg" width="350"></div>